ale93p/storm-netmonitor/README.md

 TODOs are in _italic_

-* The clients obtain data through tcpprobe, _aggregates it_, and _sends it_ to the server each 10 seconds
+* The clients obtain data through tcpprobe, aggregates it, and sends it to the server each 10 seconds
 * The server receives data from the clients, through ReST APIs, and _store_ them in a csv file

 ### How to run it ###